 - Cajun Seasoning: You can use the bottle that you find at the store but we highly recommend trying our Homemade Cajun Seasoning.
 It has so much more fresh flavor!

 - Large Shrimp: The shrimp need to be peeled and deveined.
-You can also use smaller shrimp, too.
-Just remember the frying time won’t be as long.
+You can also use smaller shrimp too, just remember that the frying time won’t be as long.

 - Bang Bang Sauce: This is the star of the recipe!
-Follow our quick and simple recipe for Homemade Bang Bang Sauce.
+Follow our quick and simple recipe for homemade bang bang sauce (linked above!).